 When the courts finalize your divorce and issue a child support order, it seems like a permanent decision.
 However, child support is an aspect of divorce that the courts can always review and modify later.

 Whether you are the parent receiving child support or the parent paying child support, you might end up in a situation where you need to ask the court to make some changes to the support order.
-Looking at some of the more common reasons for modification requests can help you determine whether you are in a situation that justifies a modification hearing.
+Looking at some of the more common reasons for modification requests can help you determine whether you are in a situation that justifies a child support modification hearing.

 Your Income or Your Ex’s Income Changed Significantly